AwalaApp/specs/rs016-powebsocket.md

 ## Open Questions

 - Should this spec be future-proof with regards to HTTP/2 support in WebSockets?
 - Should [close codes](https://www.iana.org/assignments/websocket/websocket.xml#close-code-number) other than `1000` (Normal Closure) be used?
-Note that there is a question to errors in general in Relaynet Core.
+Note that [there is a question on errors in general in Relaynet Core](rs000-core.md#open-questions).
 - Should there be a required or recommended frequency for ping messages?